The Church, The Church, the church, the church

 There’s only one Savior who’s food for our soul.

-And for all who are laden with guilt's heavy burden;
+who are laden with guilt's heavy burden;

 It’s Jesus who carries our load.